universal-ctags/ctags/docs/optlib.rst

 Avoiding option incompatibility issues ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-The Universal Ctags options are different from those of Exuberant-ctags, therefore Universal Ctags doesn't load any of the files Exuberant-ctags loads at start-up.
-Otherwise there would be incompatibility issues if Exuberant-ctags loaded an option file that used a newly introduced option in Universal Ctags, and vice versa.
+The Universal Ctags options are different from those of Exuberant Ctags, therefore Universal Ctags doesn't load any of the files Exuberant Ctags loads at start-up.
+Otherwise there would be incompatibility issues if Exuberant Ctags loaded an option file that used a newly introduced option in Universal Ctags, and vice versa.